-Possums are fascinating creatures that may target apiaries.
+Do possums eat bees?
+They are fascinating creatures that may target apiaries,.
 They are found in a few places across the globe including the United States.
 In this article, we’ll discuss the effect that possums have on honeybees and their colonies.

 What do Possums look like?